Evavic44/Hashnode-blog/cl6aghep50e6sy6nvap1ielaj.md

 Excited about this?
 Join [here](https://spekni.vercel.app/login) 🎉

 ## Tools used in building Spekni
-Spekni is completely built with NextJS for the frontend and PlanetScale for the backend, and of course, PlanetScale was used for the database.
+Spekni is completely built with NextJS for the frontend, NodeJS for the backend, and of course, PlanetScale was used for the database.
 Here's a short list of some of these tools:

 - 🎯 [NextJS](https://nextjs.org) - Frontend
 - 🌀 [NodeJS](Backend)